Our Services

 Helpful Resources

-Taking doxycycline?
-To reduce sun sensitivity, limit midday sun, wear protective clothing, and use SPF 30 or higher; to curb stomach upset, take it with a small meal if allowed, swallow with a full glass of water, stay upright for 30 minutes, and avoid dairy, antacids, iron, or magnesium around your dose.
+If you're taking doxycycline, two common side effects are photosensitivity and GI upset.
+To lower sun sensitivity, avoid midday sun, wear protective clothing, and apply SPF 30+ sunscreen.
+To ease stomach upset, take doxycycline with a small meal (if permitted), swallow with a full glass of water, stay upright for at least 30 minutes, and separate doses from dairy, antacids, iron, and magnesium supplements.

 Doxycycline is a commonly prescribed antibiotic used to treat conditions such as acne, respiratory infections, urinary tract infections, Lyme disease, and certain sexually transmitted infections.
 It's generally effective and well tolerated—but like all medications, it can cause side effects.